 When you tell somebody what they are saying doesn’t hold water, you are telling them it isn’t verifiable or able to withstand scrutiny.
 This idiom has been used since the 1600s to add dramatic flair and accusation in journalistic recordings.
 Let’s take a closer look at its origin and meaning so you can use it in your own materials.

 What Is the Meaning of Doesn’t Hold Water?

-Doesn’t hold water describes an argument or narrative that is not logical, does not make sense, is not reasonable, or is not true.
+Doesn’t hold water describes an argument or narrative that is not logical, does not make sense, is not reasonable, or cannot hold under critical examination.
 For instance, if a child tells his teacher that his dog ate his homework, the teacher may believe that his excuse doesn’t hold water.

 Some people say something will hold no water, won’t hold water, will not hold water, or do not hold water as an alternative phrase, but they mean the same thing.

 - I don’t believe a word they said about the party; that story doesn’t hold water.

 - The account shared in the trial concerning the break-in and theft didn’t hold water, and the victims ended up being charged as the perpetrators when the truth came out.